OpenAPITools/openapi-generator/CONTRIBUTING.md

  - Search the [open issue](https://github.com/openapitools/openapi-generator/issues) to ensure no one else has reported something similar and no one is actively working on similar proposed change.
  - If no one has suggested something similar, open an ["issue"](https://github.com/openapitools/openapi-generator/issues) with your suggestion to gather feedback from the community.
+ - If you're adding a new option to a generator, please consider using the `-t` option with customized templates instead or start a discussion first by opening an issue as we want to avoid adding too many options to the generator.
  - It's recommended to **create a new git branch** for the change so that the merge commit message looks nicer in the commit history.

 ## How to contribute